andrewouyang64/readme-generator/README1.md

 # Readme File Generator

 ## Description
-To creadte a readme file by using node.js with inputs to prompted questions in command line.
+To use node.js to create a readme file by giving inputs to the prompted questions in command line console.

 ## Table of Contents (Optional)